 Cervical Precancer Treatment Planning Tool

 Though cervical cancer is a largely preventable disease, worldwide it is one of the leading causes of cancer death in women.
 Each year, it kills about 260,000 women, primarily in low- and middle-income countries (LMIC).
 Fortunately, cervical precancer screening and treatment is a proven technique for reducing cervical cancer incidence, morbidity, and mortality.
-However, screen-positive women must receive timely and effective precancer treatment and there remain large inequities to accessing these services.
+However, screen-positive women must receive timely and effective precancer treatment according to the grade of the lesion, and there remain large inequities to accessing these services.

 As the global health community increasingly recognizes the burden of cervical cancer, several high-burden countries are establishing cervical precancer screening and treatment programs.
-Additionally, decision-makers in these programs are now looking to understand what equipment must be procured and how to effectively deploy it.
+The introduction of these programs on a large scale will lead to the detection of many cases of women with cervical precancer that, without treatment, could develop into cancer.
+Treatment of most of these precancerous lesions can be performed with ablative devices that are low-cost, and can be used by trained professionals in basic health centers.
+When planning these activities, it is important that program decision-makers can look at the different options to understand what equipment must be procured and how to effectively deploy it.

 A fact sheet that provides an overview of the Cervical Precancer Treatment Planning Tool, including the background, a scenario overview, and how the tool can support evidence-based planning.